 It all started with a goodbye.

+“Losing someone or something you love and care deeply about is very painful.
+You may experience all kinds of difficult emotions and it may feel like the pain and sadness you’re experiencing will never let up,” says Kevin Stevenson, LMHC, MCAP.
 Most often than not, when someone lost a loved one, he or she may not be able to bid farewell.
 This maybe because the loved one passed in a very unexpected time or the loved one got into an accident and died.
 Whatever the reason maybe, not being able to say your final goodbye to your loved one won’t give you that peaceful closure.
 You will be filled with regret of what if’s and should have’s.

 Luckily, I was able to say goodbye to my husband.
 His death was unexpected but we were able to say goodbye to one another.
 It may not be during the few minutes before his death, but having that chance to say goodbye to the most precious person in your life is worth the peaceful closure that I needed.